 I moved to Brooks in 2019 and I am the City’s Human Resources/Inclusion Advisor.
 I received my Human Resources Management degree from MacEwan University in Edmonton.
 In my position, I enjoy learning about the rich cultures that embrace the City of Brooks.
 You may also see me at numerous City events throughout the year as I organize social inclusion events.
 I am proud to be a part of SPEC with its inspiring initiatives and programs.
 As a previous board member in Edmonton with a background in business, I look forward to using my knowledge and experience to support SPEC’s vision and direction.

 Amanda joins SPEC with over 20 years of experience navigating both non-profit and government sectors, through which she has demonstrated strong leadership, excellent communication, and a passion for working with vulnerable populations.
 She has had education and experience in change management, working with diverse cultures, and a demonstrated history of building positive relationships with clients, team members and community partners.
-Living in Brooks for over 12 years, Amanda believes SPEC is one of the community’s greatest assets and feels honoured to be in a position to carry on the organization’s vision of creating a ‘strong and resilient community by engaging families and community in the well being of children and youth’.
-We are so fortunate to have Amanda join and lead our SPEC team
+Living in Brooks since 2007, Amanda believes SPEC is one of the community’s greatest assets and feels honoured to be in a position to carry on the organization’s vision of creating a thriving community of resilient individuals and families.

 Maureen (Moe) Andruschak